 In 1993, she won a David di Donatello prize for Best Actress in her breakthrough role in Roberto Faenza's Jonah Who Lived in the Whale.
 She won a Best Actress BAFTA (British equivalent to the Emmy's), and a Broadcasting Press Guild Award for Best Actress as Dorthea in BBC's production of Middlemarch.
 Finding herself at the centre of media attention, she fled to India and stayed away from acting for two years.

-She is engaged to Steve Richie, an art director.
+She is married to Steve Richie, an art director.